pivot-access-ltd/bma-offline-docs/src/about-networking.md

 <a href="#heading--fixed-versus-assigned-addressing"><h4 id="heading--fixed-versus-assigned-addressing">Fixed versus assigned addressing</h4></a>

 Here's an analogy.
 Your postal address doesn't /actually/ define where your house is located.
-There are two layers of other addressing schemes that are actually used by government organizations, like your county tax assessor or the local air ambulance company.
+There are two layers of other addressing schemes that are actually used by government organisations, like your county tax assessor or the local air ambulance company.

 One is your land survey location.
 Depending on where you live, this is defined by a series of coordinates that go something like this: county, township, section, plat, lot, etc.  If you've ever looked at your property tax bill, it will have your postal address on it, but it will not actually use your postal address to define the taxable property.
 Instead, it uses this unique set of (rather obscure) coordinates to place you exactly on land survey maps.